 Malfunction of M4 muscarinic receptor is associated with a number of psychological and neurodegenerative diseases like Schizophrenia, Alzheimer’s and Parkinson’s diseases11,14,15.

 Species reactivity key:

-Immuno-colocalization of GluN1 and M4 muscarinic receptor in mouse parietal cortexImmunohistochemical staining of immersion-fixed, free floating mouse brain frozen sections using rabbit Anti-M4 Muscarinic Receptor Antibody (#AMR-004), (1:400) and Guinea pig Anti-NMDAR1 (GluN1) (extracellular) Antibody (#AGP-046), (1:1200).
-A. M4 Muscarinic receptor staining (green).
+Immuno-colocalization of GluN1 and M4 muscarinic acetylcholine receptor in mouse parietal cortexImmunohistochemical staining of immersion-fixed, free floating mouse brain frozen sections using rabbit Anti-CHRM4 Antibody (#AMR-004), (1:400) and Guinea pig Anti-NMDAR1 (GluN1) (extracellular) Antibody (#AGP-046), (1:1200).
+A. M4 muscarinic receptor staining (green).
 B. GluN1 staining (red) in same section.
 C. Merge of the two images reveals several cells expressing both M4 muscarinic receptor and GluN1 (arrows).
 Cell nuclei were stained with DAPI (blue).

-Anti-M4 Muscarinic Receptor Antibody (#AMR-004) is a highly specific antibody directed against an epitope of the rat mAChR M4.
+Anti-CHRM4 Antibody (#AMR-004) is a highly specific antibody directed against an epitope of the rat M4 muscarinic receptor.
 The antibody can be used in western blot, immunocytochemistry, and immunohistochemistry applications.
-It has been designed to recognize muscarinic receptor M4 from rat, mouse, and human samples.
+It has been designed to recognize M4 from rat, mouse, and human samples.